Heat Pump Operations and Maintenance

 Maintaining the Unit

 Monthly heat pump maintenance is essentially the same as other heating and cooling methods.
 Keep the vents clear, check the air filters and keep yard debris away from the outdoor unit are simple things you can do on your own to help protect your system.
-As with other equipment, annual service checkups are the key to maintaining peak efficiency and setting the unit up for a long operational life and maintaining your manufacturer’s warranty.
+As with other HVAC equipment, annual service checkups are the key to maintaining peak efficiency, setting the unit up for a long operational life and maintaining your manufacturer’s warranty.

 Our professional technicians will clean the evaporator coil, clear the drain lines, test for loose connections, clear away dust and dirt, and check the components for wear in order to help prevent failures during an inopportune time.
 Routine maintenance is so important for heating and cooling equipment that most manufacturers require it as part of the warranty terms.

 Choose Carolina Comfort Air

 Serving North Carolina communities from The Triangle to the Atlantic coast, Carolina Comfort Air is ready to help you make the right choices for your heating and cooling needs.
 Our service areas include Clayton, Raleigh, Fayetteville, Kinston, Goldsboro, Morehead City, Jacksonville, and Wilmington.
 We provide emergency repair service, budget-friendly Comfort Protection Plans, top-rated equipment, and advice on saving energy.
 Contact us today to find out more about heat pump operation and installation options.
 We’re there when you need us!